 Multifamily package security boxes possess a wide range of benefits, which include:

-- Packages are hidden: When looking for packages to steal, most thieves will go for easy targets.
-A box laying in plain sight with no security camera around is often the first to be snatched up.
-The delivery boxes in Parcel Pending lockers ensure that all deliveries sent to the residence are securely locked away from the time the delivery person drops it off until the resident is able to pickup the package.
+- Packages are hidden: When looking for small packages to steal, most thieves will go for easy targets.
+A package laying on a porch in plain sight with no security camera around is often the first to be snatched up.
+The package delivery boxes in Parcel Pending lockers ensure that multiple deliveries sent to a residence are securely locked away from the time the delivery driver drops them off in the smart parcel box until the resident is able to pick up the packages.

 - Reduced operational costs: Multifamily community staff often waste countless hours each week accepting, sorting, and distributing parcels and mail for residents.
 The installation of Parcel Pending lockers can eliminate up to 24 hours of time each week spent handling and sorting packages.
 This time can then be re-dedicated to interacting with residents or other maintenance tasks.

 - Multiple locker types accommodate most deliveries: Dropping off goods like groceries and medication has always posed a unique challenge for both consumers and delivery services.
 Unless the delivery instruction is clear and the drop off is timed perfectly, these goods can expire before they’re placed into a refrigerated area.
 Parcel Pending lockers eliminate this problem by offering a refrigerated parcel box for perishable goods.

 - Cloud-based surveillance: Optional 24/7 cloud-based video surveillance ensures that the correct delivery service is dropping off the package and that the intended recipient receives the box.

 Install Additional Security Cameras

 The mere presence of security cameras is often enough to deter criminals.
 By placing the cameras in highly-visible locations, they can be immediately identified by any would-be thieves and effectively act as a theft-deterrent.